steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 the `s2s-ai-challenge`.

 You were likely referred here from the [public website](https://s2s-ai-challenge.github.io/).

-If you have already forked this project before June 1st 2021, please fork again or pull recent changes:

 Find an overview of [repositories and websites](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/wikis/Flow-of-information:-Where-do-I-find-what%3F)

+If you have already forked this project before June 1st 2021, please fork again or pull recent changes.

 ## Introduction